fluxcd/test-infra/tools/reaper/README.md

 For deleting the resources, grant the delete permission for the individual resources.

+In GCP, a new deleter role can be created and assigned to the reaper service account with the following permissions to delete integration test resources:

+- `container.operations.get`
+- `container.clusters.delete`
+- `artifactregistry.repositories.get`
+- `artifactregistry.repositories.delete`

 ## Usage

 Query the resources by providing the cloud provider name(`provider`) and the